 But Then This Happened…

-I met Amy Howard this week.
+I met Amy Howard.

 You may not have heard of her, but she’s the Amy behind Amy Howard at Home brand of furniture paints.